Quick Links

 TCU IT DIRECTORS / CIO COMMUNITY OF PRACTICE

-The AIHEC Cyberinfrastructure (CI) Team hosts the Tribal College and University (TCU) IT Directors/CIOs Community of Practice once every three weeks to tackle topics in cyberinfrastructure that impact the Tribal College community.
+The AIHEC Cyberinfrastructure (CI) Team hosts the Tribal College and University (TCU) IT Directors/CIOs Community of Practice once every three weeks to engage topics in cyberinfrastructure that impact the Tribal College community.

 Primary outcomes or results:

-- Provide expert support from the AIHEC CI team and colleagues in the national CI community.
+• Provide support from the AIHEC CI team and colleagues in the national CI community.

 Previous Topic Areas Include: